liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 Probably, the dragon carriage carriage on the other side was prepared to coordinate with Petra and the others's movements.

-"So, you can tell me everything you're thinking, it's okay."
+Petra: \[So, you can tell me everything you're thinking, it's okay.\]

-"Such a brazen answer."
-I don't really have any basis to believe that… it was about meddling and being dragged into things, right?"
+Musica: \[Such a brazen answer.
+I don't really have any basis to believe that… it was about meddling and being dragged into things, right?\]

 What he said was right, there was no credible basis for Petra's words.

 Even so, Musica maintained a solemn air, showing a posture as if to answer Emilia's question.

-"About the eyesore, do I need to explain?
-The half-elf has no chance of winning the Royal Selection itself, and she'll only draw attention to herself in a negative sense.
+Musica: \[About the eyesore, do I need to explain?
+The half-elf has no chance of winning the Royal Selection itself, and she'll only draw attention to herself in a negative sense.\]

-"That is just jumping to conclusions."
+Petra: \[That is just jumping to conclusions.\]

-"The studious young lady, to be un-studious only in this one thing, it's truly laughable.
+Musica: \[The studious young lady, to be un-studious only in this one thing, it's truly laughable.
 Miss, you should also know how much the Witch of Envy is feared.
-Moreover, just being able to remind you of her, that is the biggest problem."
+Moreover, just being able to remind you of her, that is the biggest problem.\]

-"Being able to remind…?"
+Petra: \[Being able to remind…?\]

 Hearing the strange phrasing, Petra could not help but tilt her head.